MelBoardman/milestone-project-1/README.md

-Milestone Project 1

-Build a website for The Gym
+The Gym

-•	Product Objectives
-    o	Attract and retain customers.
-•	User Needs
-    o	The site's users are gym members and potential members, who want to know more about the gym and its procedures.
+The brief is to design a static website to present useful information to others using all the technology we have learnt to date on the Full Stack Developer Code Institue Course.
+(HTML, CSS and bootstrap)

+I have decided to produce a website for a fictitious Gym.
+I imagine this to be a small, independant City Centre Gym....
+The Gym.

+The site owners aim is to attract and retain customers/users.
+The site users want data presented in a way that helps them to achieve their goals.

 UX

-SCOPE (CONTENT REQUIREMENTS - WHAT PEOPLE WILL VISIT THE SITE TO FIND OUT)
-•	Gym Information (primarily for attracting new customers) o	About (ethos) o	Aims (how it differs from competitors) o	Unique Selling point (USP)
-•	Opening Hours
-•	Contact Information
-•	Class information
-•	Class timetable
-•	Membership Options
-•	Location information

-STRATEGY (WHAT WILL BE ON EACH PAGE AND HOW TO NAVIGATE THE SITE)

-•	Home page (Fun, attractive., retain interest, contain most things users are looking for.) o	Gym images – possible image carrousel
-        	CTA – take to gallery page
-    o	USP - What makes this Gym special.
-Just few sentences 	CTA – join our Gym - About o	Contact information and opening hours
-        	Location Information
-        	CTA – take to Contact us page

-•	About
-    o	Membership options
-    o	Class information
-    o	Downloadable Class timetable

-•	Gallery
-    o	Images of people working out
-        	Use Fancy box
-        	Maybe add a CTA to Membership o	Videos (optional)

-•	Contact Information
-    o	Manager details
-    o	Phone number
-    o	Email address
-    o	Location information Embedded map
-    o	Ask us / get in touch form – email phone number etc.. (include check for correct information, however, does not need to be functional)

-Navigation – Nav bar with links to all pages on each page.

-See /assets/milestone-project-1-planning-doc.docx for information on the UX design process and wireframes etc
+See '/assets/milestone-project-1-planning-doc.docx' for information on the UX design process and wireframes etc...

+User stories

+Jeff
+Jeff is new to the area and looking for a local gym.
+He is interested in location, opening times and membership costs.

+    Jeff can find the address and location map easily on the 'Home' page.
+He can also see a larger map on the 'contact' page.
+    From the 'Home' page he can get a feel for the Gym and select the find out more button to link to the 'About' page where he will find all the Membership options.

+Alice
+Alice is already a member of the Gym.
+She wants to cancel a class she is booked on to and needs to get the phone number.

+    The phone number is included in the footer of every page.
+It is also detailed on the 'Home' page and the 'Contact' page.
+It is importatnt that this information is very easy for a User to find.

+Fred
+Fred is looking at switching Gyms as his has increased their prices.
+He is very keen on classes and wants to know what is available and fits in with his schedule.

+    Fred can easily find class information and a downloadable timetable on the 'About' page.
+This can be accessed from the Nav bar or the 'find out more' button on the 'Home' page.

+Grace
+Grace has heard about the gym from a friend but wants to see more before she decides if it is for her.

+    A Gallery page is included to showcase people using the gym and its equipment and enjoying the classes.
+    This can be accessed from the Menu and a button below the image carosel on the 'Home' page.
+Hopefully these images will back up what her friend has told her and give her the confidence to give The Gym a try.

 FEATURES
     Navbar
         Allow users to navigate to each page of the site.
 This is the same on each page aside from the active page setting.
-I utilized bootstrap navbar components to construct this.
+I utilized bootstrap navbar components and CSS to construct this.

     Home page
         The aim is for this page to be attactive and keep the user interested.
 So at the top I added an image carosel, using bootstrap. https://getbootstrap.com/docs/4.3/components/carousel/ (with indicators)

-        below this I added a button link to the Gallery page - This button is not a primary focus of this page and therefore is smaller and is the same colour as the background until hovered over.
+        Below this I added a button link to the Gallery page - This button is not a primary focus of this page and therefore is smaller and is the same colour as the background until hovered over.

         Next I wanted to give a snippit of information about the gym to give the user a feel for it without including to much information.
 Then the button below this takes the user to the about page where they can find information about the membership options and classes.